 Interior colour trends at the moment are all about bold tones.
 Much like painting one of your walls a dark colour or adding textured wallpaper to help create a focal point – the same can be done with a rug.
 Pick a dark coloured rug, or a slightly jazzier pattern, to draw attention away from how teeny tiny the rest of the room is, and toward the focal point.

 2. Go oversized

-Sounds kind of counterintuitive but use a large rug, that basically fills the entire room, minus a small border, extending beyond all of the furniture.
+Sounds kind of counterintuitive but use a large rug, or even an oversized rug, that basically fills the entire room, minus a small border, extending beyond all of the furniture.
 This will draw the eye wider, across the full width and length of the room, making it appear bigger than it really is.
 Using a rug that is too small for space will simply accentuate the lack of square footage.

 This is more of a follow on from the oversized tip.
 Depending on the size, a handmade area rug can get quite expensive.
 So here is a clever hack: buy a simple jute, rattan or seagrass larger sized rug to fill the needed area, and layer a more expensive accent rug on top, or even two!
 It’s a win-win: you’ll fill the space you need to, for less money, and you’ll be bang on the layering trend.
 Layering rugs is a smart way to take on pattern-mixing and add texture.